This post has been updated. It was originally published on September 2, 2018.

 Install a third-party utility

-If you don’t have Mojave, or you prefer another mode of tidying your desktop, you can enlist the services of a third-party app.
+There’s always the option to enlist the services of a third-party app.
 These tend to work on one specific operating system, so we collected a couple options for Windows and another two for macOS.

-If you own a Windows machine, we like Fences ($10, free trial available), which lets you group your shortcuts and files into buckets, much like you arrange app shortcuts on a phone.
+If you own a Windows machine, we like Fences ($10, free trial available), which lets you group your shortcuts and files into buckets, much like you would arrange app shortcuts on a phone.
 Then it hides or shows those buckets as needed, which results in a much cleaner desktop appearance.
-Nimi Places (free) works similarly: It splits the desktop into customizable containers, but this time, the containers point to subfolders on your system (such as the Documents folder or any other folder you’ve created).
+Nimi Places (free) works similarly: It splits the desktop into customizable containers, but these containers point to subfolders on your system (such as the Documents folder or any other folder you’ve created).
 This allows you to shift files and shortcuts off your desktop, but keep them within easy reach.

-For macOS, one very impressive option is Spotless ($25, free trial available), which analyzes all the files on your desktop (as well as other storage locations) and automatically moves them into designated folders based on your rules.
+For macOS, one impressive option is Spotless ($28, free trial available), which analyzes all the files on your desktop (as well as other storage locations) and automatically moves them into designated folders based on your rules.
 For example, you can have the app drop photos into a pictures folder, Microsoft Word files into a documents folder, and so on.
 Spotless runs quietly in the background, kicking in to tidy up on a set schedule.
 Declutter (free) works much like Spotless, but it’s a bit more basic and streamlined.
 When you drop a file on your desktop, the app automatically whisks that item into a specific folder based on the rules you set up in advance.
 This can happen instantly, daily, or on a custom schedule.

 Adjust your download settings